atingupta2005/DBT-Snowflake-Data-Engineering-Bootcamp/labs/day10/README.md

 dbt source freshness --select source:olist
 ```

-If either fails, fix Day 09 first.
+Both must succeed before continuing.

 ---

 ## 1) Save a git checkpoint (do this before you change anything)

-Today you will add YAML files, SQL tests, a seed CSV, and a snapshot.
+Today you will add YAML tests, a custom SQL test, a seed CSV, and a snapshot.

-You want a clean diff so you can review exactly what you changed.
+Checkpoint first so you can compare Day 09 vs Day 10 changes.

 ```bash
 git status